iann0036/cfnfmt/README.md

 cfnfmt template.yml other-template.yaml
 ```

-You can also lint all templates in a whole directory:
+You can also format all templates in a whole directory:

 ```
 cfnfmt .